Does Renters Insurance Cover Above-Ground Pools?

 While renters insurance provides financial security, avoiding the dangers of an above-ground pool is much better.
 Even if your landlord installed the above-ground pool, you may still be liable for an injury that occurs when someone uses your pool.

-Installing sufficient fencing and safety perimeters, having an emergency rescue plan and keeping safety equipment immediately accessible are some strategies to safeguard yourself and others from accidents that may occur with above-ground pools.
+Installing sufficient fencing and safety perimeters, having an emergency rescue plan and keeping safety equipment immediately accessible are some strategies to safeguard yourself and others from pool accidents that may occur with above-ground pools.

 Where to Buy Renters Insurance